tldr-pages/tldr/pages/osx/carthage.md

 > Download and build all dependencies mentioned in Cartfile.
 > Also used to update dependencies to their latest version.

-- Update the current set of dependencies:
+- Fetch and build the current set of dependencies:

 `carthage update`